Athlon projects college football's top 25 teams for 2018

 11. Penn State

 Coming off back-to-back 11-win seasons, the bar is set high in Happy Valley once again for the Nittany Lions.
 And despite a few personnel losses, coach James Franklin's team should be in the mix to win the Big Ten title.
 The big-play ability of running back Saquon Barkley will be missed, but the offense won't suffer too much thanks to the return of quarterback Trace McSorley.
 The senior is the Big Ten's top returning signal-caller after averaging 312.4 total yards a game last fall.
 Miles Sanders is slated to replace Barkley at running back, and the junior is primed for a breakout year with a full complement of carries.
 The offensive line is deeper and more talented than at any point in Franklin's four-year tenure at Penn State.
 McSorley will miss receiver DaeSean Hamilton and tight end Mike Gesicki, but the cupboard isn't empty.
 Junior Juwan Johnson, senior DeAndre Thompkins and freshmen KJ Hamler and Justin Shorter will keep the passing attack performing at a high level.
 The Nittany Lions have made considerable progress on offense over the last two years, but coordinator Joe Moorhead left for Mississippi State following the 2017 season.
 Franklin opted for continuity by promoting Ricky Rahne to take over the play-calling duties, and he will be under pressure to keep this attack firing on all cylinders.
 The defense returns only two starters from a unit that limited opponents to 16.5 points a game in 2017.
 Despite the turnover in personnel, this group is still in good shape.
 Cornerback John Reid is back from injury, and five-star freshman Micah Parsons should provide help at linebacker.
-End Shareef Miller leads the way for a talented defensive front.
+End Shareef Miller leads the way for a talented defensive front, but Ryan Buchholz's retirement in the fall leaves a void for coordintaor Brent Pry to fill.
 Penn State's schedule features home games against Michigan State, Ohio State and Wisconsin, so there's a favorable path to the East Division title.
 Winning the division will likely come down to how Rahne handles his first season as the offensive coordinator, along with how fast the defense settles into place with new faces stepping into key roles at every level.